 Individuation for Structured Sets and Leibniz Abstraction

 The answer seems to be: yes.
-In fact, all that seems to be required is that given the "components" -- the domain $X$ and the distinguished relation $R$ - the corresponding structured set is uniquely determined.
+In fact, all that seems to be required is that given the "components" -- the domain and the distinguished relation - the corresponding structured set is uniquely determined.

 So: structured sets are the same structured set exactly if they have the same domain and their distinguished relations are identical.